 You’ll notice I adapted Stark’s insistence on the supernatural (which, for him, is key to religion [Sociology, 389]; contra.
 Ferris and Stein) in criteria #6.
 I think this is a very good definition that anybody can understand.

 Now, perhaps you can see why many flavors of religion are alive and well.
-CRT is one such religion, but that’s the sterile name for it.
-The populist version of this CRT religion is anti-racism which, ironically, is racist to its core.
+CRT can be one such religion, but that’s the sterile name for it.
+The populist version of this CRT religion is anti-racism which, ironically, can be racist to its core.
 It’s particularly alive in the streets of our cities, in our universities, amongst our politicians and in our local, state and Federal governments.

 Writing for National Review (06 July 2020), Kyle Smith penned an article titled “The White-Guilt Cult” that accurately summarizes the religious nature of the worst elements of this new McCarthyism that has captured the West.
 Here’s some teasers: